NVIDIA/aistore/docs/python_sdk.md

 **Raises**:

 - `ValueError` - If the password is empty or consists only of spaces.
-- `AISError` - If the login request fails.
+- `Exception` - If the login request fails or any other error occurs.

 <a id="authn.authn_client.AuthNClient.logout"></a>